denesbeck/code-sync/README.md

 # CodeSync 🚀

-CodeSync (CSync) is a version control system inspired by Git written in Golang.
+CodeSync is a version control system inspired by Git, implemented in Golang.

 ## Tech Stack 🛠